artix41/blog/blog/_posts/2023-01-23-stabilizer-formalism-1.md

 In this post, we have introduced the most important tool to build and analyze quantum codes: the stabilizer formalism.
 Starting from a stabilizer group (set of commuting Pauli operators), we found that we can construct a codespace by considering the common $$+1$$ eigenspace of its elements.
 We defined the family of CSS codes, whose stabilizer generators can be split into pure $$X$$ and pure $$Z$$ elements.
 We studied a few examples of stabilizer codes: the $$[[3,1,1]]$$ repetition code, the $$[[9,1,3]]$$ Shor code, and the $$[[7,1,3]]$$ Steane code.

 In the next post, we will go further in our study of stabilizer codes: we will learn how to find the logical operators, the distance and the number of encoded qubits of a code.
 We will see how the stabilizer formalism can be expressed in a matrix form, by generalizing parity-check matrices to the quantum realm.
-This matrix formulation will be help us to define the decoding problem for quantum codes (similarly to how we did it for classical codes).
-We will finish our theoretical study of stabilizer code by introducing the Clifford group and stabilizer states, concepts which will become very handy when learning about code simulations and logical gates.
+This matrix formulation will help us to define the decoding problem for quantum codes (similarly to how we did it for classical codes).
+We will finish our theoretical study of stabilizer codes by introducing the Clifford group and stabilizer states, concepts which will become very handy when learning about code simulations and logical gates.
 The Steane code will continue to serve as our main example throughout the next post.

 ## Appendix: useful tricks to manipulate Pauli operators